Meet the Mayor and Council

 Annie is an active wife and mother, dedicated to her family, youth sports and education, various 501c3 organizations and is a vocal advocate for foster children and adoption resources, our honorable Military, Veterans, Police Officers and Firefighters.
 She takes great pride in our community, our children and ethically representing our local families for the future of Chino Valley.

-Council Member Lane's Term Expires DECEMBER of 2020
+Council Member Perkin's Term Expires DECEMBER of 2020

 Council Member Jack Miller